 Students who enter the CS programme through the Department of Design gain knowledge of leading design methods and learn to practice design in new, thriving contexts.
 They are expected to provide creative input into problem-solving in multidisciplinary teams and challenge others with insights which draw on strategic design, co-design and systems thinking.

-Multidisciplinary approach: Students learn to adapt knowledge, skills and new approaches to reach collaborative solutions based on ecological, economic and socio-cultural sustainability.
+Multidisciplinary approach: Students learn to adapt knowledge, skills and new approaches to reach collaborative solutions based on ecological, economical and socio-cultural sustainability.

 Design thinking: Students learn to apply creative problem-solving methods and tools in facilitating dialogues, defining problems, generating ideas and obtaining solutions.